-Understand the signal words DANGER, WARNING, and CAUTION.
-These words are used with the safety-alert symbol.
-DANGER identifies the most serious hazards which will result in severe personal injury or death.
+Recognize safety information.
+This is the safety-alert symbol will result in severe personal injury or death.
 WARNING signifies hazards which could result in personal injury or death.
 CAUTION is used to identify unsafe practices which may result in minor personal injury or product and property damage.
 NOTE is used to highlight suggestions which will result in enhanced installation, reliability, or operation.